phrutis/WifSolverCuda/README.md

 You can search for your WIF ourself. </br>
-If there are a lot of characters and you do not decompose the GPU with resources! </br>
+If there are a lot of characters and you do not decompose the GPU with resources. </br>
-You can contact our group for help in telegrams https://t.me/+mAY1x5YYuL8yNjQy </br>
+You can contact our group for help in [telegrams](https://t.me/+mAY1x5YYuL8yNjQy) </br>
-We have quite a lot of GPU resources and we can rent additionally. </br>
+We have quite a lot of GPU resources</br>
-The commission is discussed individually.

 If you are a miner or have more than 10 GPUs and can quickly (upon request) use your resources to complete the task. </br>
-You can become a member of our team, for this, contact our GPU group https://t.me/+WFEuFatijpowMjRi </br>
+You can become a member of our team, for this, contact our [GPU group](https://t.me/+WFEuFatijpowMjRi)</br>
-Commission, conditions are negotiated individually.

 If you have general questions ask them [**here**](https://github.com/phrutis/WifSolverCuda/issues)